kahraman-mustafa/reactnd-project-would-you-rather/README.md

 This is the final version of assessment project for Udacity's React & Redux course, prepared by Mustafa Kahraman.

+This app is created by using `Create React App`.
+App can be installed by running against `npm install` and can be launched by running against `npm start`.

 The provided `_DATA.js` file renamed as `_DATA_provided` and not used.
 It is refactored to normalize data as the provided objects treated like a database table.
 All informations stayed same but construction of dara objects changed and used in that way.

 I have provided additional functionality to add user to the system and added loading bar also.
 I moved img folder to public folder.
 In order to better organize, I added subfolder in components folder.